bcbio/bcbio-nextgen/docs/contents/cwl.rst

 Generate CWL with::

-    bcbio_vm.py template --systemconfig bcbio_system.yaml template.yaml samples.csv
+    bcbio_vm.py template --systemconfig bcbio_system.yaml template.yaml samples.csv [optional list of fastq or BAM inputs]
     bcbio_vm.py cwl --systemconfig bcbio_system.yaml samples/config/samples.yaml

 producing a ``sample-workflow`` output directory with the CWL.

 On a first CWL generation run with a new genome, this process will run for a longer time as it needs to make your reference compatible with CWL.
 This includes creating single tar.gz files from some reference directories so they can get passed to CWL steps where they'll get unpacked.
 This process only happens a single time and keeps unpacked versions so your reference setup is compatible with both old bcbio IPython and new CWL runs.

 You can now run this with any CWL compatible runner and the ``bcbio_vm.py cwlrun`` wrappers standardize running across multiple tools in different